 The EUT shall not exhibit any malfunction, degradation of performance, or deviation from specified indications, beyond the tolerances indicated in the individual equipment or subsystem specification, when subjected to an EMP waveform.
 At least five pulses shall be applied at the rate of not more than one pulse per minute.

 There are a few variation of EMP that the RS105 requirement is testing too.
 Nuclear electromagnetic pulse (NEMP) is the magnetic field caused from a nuclear explosion.
 A high altitude nuclear EMP (HEMP) is another specific test to be performed at higher amplitudes for applications such as aircraft subsystems and components.
-The last military requirement is non-nuclear electromagnetic pulse (NNEMP) which includes EMP’s that are created as a weapon with the use of technology.
+Another form of EMP is a non-nuclear electromagnetic pulse (NNEMP) which includes EMP’s that are manmade with the use of technology.

 ATEC’s solution for testing to MIL-STD-461 RS105 is the following: